semihiseri/invaderBotBluetoothRemote/README.md

 # invaderBotBluetoothRemote
-This repo provides remote controlling solution over bluetooth SPP
+This repo provides remote controlling solution over bluetooth SPP.
+You can configure raspberries as servers, and controller laptops as clients.

+Run relevant setup file on each side and then run the actual scripts

 # What to do if you are getting the following error:
 Traceback (most recent call last):